 - Automobile sector, transportation: Self-driving vehicles would become a common feature.
 The ability to communicate in real-time with other nearby vehicles and fixed roadway infrastructures will be possible with 5G technology being embedded in all of them.

 - Virtual reality, entertainment, live event experiences: Thanks to 5G network speed and low latency, virtual reality could finally become a viable reality.
 Virtual Reality will allow colleagues from different geographies to work “side by side,” or sports fans to experience the stadium crowd feel from the comfort of their couches.
 One could virtually roam shopping districts in different cities of the world and have the goods shipped to their homes.
 Unlimited data rates and minimal latency would make playing offline downloaded material from companies like Netflix, Spotify, Amazon unnecessary.
 Cloud services would be the 5th generation technology base.

 STL has been ready for the 5G technology revolution.
-In July2020, Sterlite Technology Limited mentioned that it would be investing in 5G architecture to develop Make in India ecosystem.
-Investment would be in the form of hardware, software and people recruitment.
+In July 2020, Sterlite Technology Limited mentioned that it would be investing in 5G architecture to develop the Make in India ecosystem.
+The investment would be in the form of hardware, software and people recruitment.
 5G India is what STL is working towards.